Complete rewrote «Yesterday» section

 That business died after three or four orders, which was probably a good thing.
 (Did I mention you should never go into business with your family, especially your parents?
 I f you make that mistake, get out while the getting is good, or at least before irreparable harm is done.)

 It was a lot more work than it should have been, though.
 Computers were supposed to be the great equalizer, and when they failed to achieve that, then the Internet (which was always spelled with a capital letter for a while) was supposed to be the great equalizer.
 But it was not.
-As Wiliam Gibson said, ``The future is already here—its just not very evenly distributed.''
+As Wiliam Gibson said, ``The future is already here—it’s just not very evenly distributed.''

 But it did set me up with some usable skills when I went back to college.
 I started substitute teaching once I had enough credits to qualify for that, and so decided to create a website as soon as I could as a marketing tool.
 And thus, \texttt{mrodle.net} was born.